Supply of prohibited drugs

 Supply

-The first element the Crown must prove is that [the accused] supplied a substance to another person.
-For the purposes of this case, it will have done so if it establishes beyond reasonable doubt that [he/she] intentionally gave or provided the substance to somebody, whether by way of sale or otherwise.
+The first element the Crown must prove is that the accused supplied a substance.
+It will have done so if it proves that they intentionally gave or provided the substance, whether by way of sale or otherwise.
 [Specify the allegation made by the Crown in the particular case.]

 Prohibited drug